Tierpark Dählhölzli: The zoo since its opening

 The third person to manage the park was professor Monika Meyer-Holzapfel, from 1943 to 1969.
 Many new enclosures were built at that time and the number of vivariums also increased.
 A new vision on the place of zoos in the conservation efforts took place at that time and the Tierpark Bern participated in projects for many European animals.
 The motto of his successor, Prof. Hannes Sägesser, was "the Bernesers Zoo", who managed the park from 1969 until his death in 1991.
 He brought more exotic animals to the zoo and opened the zoopedagogy center to help children, a facility still in operation today.
 Dr. Max Müller was the fifth person to occupy the position, as he opened the children-zoo with farm animals and he further brought the trend of exotic animals in the zoo.

 Since 1997, Dr Bernd Schildger is the director of the Dählhözli Tierpark Bern, under the slogan "More space for less animals".
 The park officially became a registered scientific organisation under the norms of the EU in 2010, which facilitate the conservation efforts and exchanges with other institutions.

+An extensive remodeling of the park is planned for the time until 2033.
+In December 2024 the plans for the rezoning and remodelling were submitted for public review.
+The public vote for the rezoning is expected for 2026.
+Among other things, the remodeling should reduce the number of animals exhibited and increase the space available to them.
+Furthermore the entire area of the Zoo should become accessible for people with handicaps.